 We have hundreds of books on our iPads that we can read anywhere we go.
 And, as long as you have internet you can buy more books even if you’re not near a bookstore.

-Speaking of electronics, one thing you certainly don’t want to forget when traveling is charging cables.
-Whether you have a phone, tablet, e-reader or laptop, chances are you have something that will need to be charged.
-Heck, we even have a headlamp that charges with a USB cable.
+Speaking of electronics, one thing you certainly don’t want to forget when traveling are charging cables.
+Whether you have a phone, tablet, watch, laptop or camera, chances are you have several items that will need to be charged.

 As you start packing, consider your mode of transportation, the weather and the activities you expect to do.
 Consider the unexpected but don’t dwell on it.
-You simply cannot be prepared for every possible situation when on the road.
+You simply cannot be prepared for every possible situation when traveling.
 After all, overcoming obstacles is sometimes the best part of travel.

 Travel Resources